JSON Schema Validation

 - Enums render as a dropdown or multi-select with the allowed values.

-This form-based editor appears everywhere you set a JSON value for the flag: the default value, forced-value rules, rollout rules, and experiment variations.
+This form-based editor appears everywhere you set the flag's value: the default value, forced-value rules, rollout rules, and experiment variations.
 If you ever want to bypass the form, click Edit as JSON to switch back to the raw editor.

 For raw JSON Schemas that are too complex for the form view, editors continue to use the JSON editor, but values are still validated against the schema on save.